cma-gwas/snake-cma/README.md

 # snake-cma

-snake-cma is Snakemake implementations for the Corrected Meta-Analysis (CMA) method.
+snake-cma is the implementation of the Corrected Meta-Analysis (CMA) method on Snakemake.

 It is developed and supported by team of scientists at the University of Edinburgh.